Eric Nazarian

 Eric Nazarian is an Armenian-American film director and screenwriter.

+Early life

 He was born in Armenia and moved to the United States as a child, growing up in Los Angeles.
 He is a graduate of the University of Southern California's School of Cinematic Arts.

 Inspired by his father Haik's love of world cinema, Nazarian apprenticed at his father's photo lab where Haik taught him the fundamentals of visual storytelling through photojournalism and screenwriting.
 After graduating from Verdugo Hills High School, Nazarian traveled extensively, exploring the Southwest and Baja California, inspired by the photography of Robert Frank and the travelogues of Sam Shepard and John Steinbeck across America and the Sea of Cortez.
 With a Minolta 35mm. camera gifted to him by Haik, Nazarian photographed Southern California street cultures, immigrant communities, Los Angeles gangs and iconographies of underworld cultures pouring in from the former Soviet bloc.
 During his undergraduate years at USC Film School, Nazarian studied Film Production and wrote several screenplays exploring the historical and cross-cultural ties that bind Mexican-American, Armenian, Native American, Latin and African-American narratives across different periods in 20th century America.
 During his senior year at USC, he photographed post-war life in the Republic of Nagorno-Karabakh in the Southern Caucasus that further cemented his international storytelling passions spanning from the Near East to the U.S.